 - Lack of Professional Development

 Our mission is to a build community of male educators of color who provide a profound additional impact on boys of color.

 Our vision is to retain educators who dismantle the cradle to prison pipeline by establishing a cradle to career pipeline for boys of color.

 Impact Cohorts form brotherhoods that allow Gentlemen to build relationships with other male educators of color.
-Additionally, Impact Leaders facilitating bi-monthly cohort gatherings, designing individual support plans, and recommending programs to develop Gentlemen in our PG Focus Areas:
+Additionally, Impact Leaders facilitate bi-monthly cohort gatherings, design individual support plans, and recommend programs to develop Gentlemen in our PG Focus Areas:

 - Character Development